Referral Criteria and Guidance

 We see children and young people from birth to age 19 with a wide range of speech, language and communication needs living in Buckinghamshire and who have a Buckinghamshire GP.
 We also provide a service for children with feeding and swallowing difficulties.

 We offer information, training, advice, assessment and ongoing therapy as appropriate.
-Our services are delivered in a range of community settings including educational and healthcare settings around the county.
-We work in partnership with families and staff at schools, colleges and early years settings, and we can provide training, liaison and advice to families and staff working directly with the child or young person.
+Our services are delivered in a range of community settings including family centres, educational and healthcare settings around the county.
+We work in partnership with families and staff at family centres, early years settings, schools and colleges and we can provide training, liaison and advice to those working directly with the child or young person.
 You can find out more on our website www.buckshealthcare.nhs.uk/Children-and-young-people

 Information on partner services that may also be able to offer support for speech, language and communication needs is available on the Family Information Service “local offer” website.

-Before a referral is made, please be sure that:
+Before requesting a call from the advice line, please be sure that:

 - The difficulties in speech, language, or social communication are having a functional impact.
 Functional skills here refer to skills that demonstrably support independence and well-being.

 - There is recorded evidence that first stage interventions and strategies suggested on our communication carousel or hungry little minds have been carried out.

-- The reasons for referral are not connected to behavioural or emotional difficulties that have no direct effect on communication or swallowing
+- The reasons for the advice request are not connected to behavioural or emotional difficulties that have no direct effect on communication or swallowing

 - Children with English as an Additional Language have language difficulties in their first language, not just with English

-- Children and Young People that have been seen previously and discharged from the service, have new functional communication difficulties and would therefore benefit from further advice
+- Children that have been seen previously and discharged from the service, have new functional communication difficulties and would therefore benefit from further advice

 - For health related needs, the child or young person must have a GP within Buckinghamshire Clinical Commissioning Group

 - For educational based needs, the child or young person must have a Buckinghamshire address and attend a mainstream school (Local Authority, academy, free school or home schooled) or early years setting within Buckinghamshire.

-If all the above criteria are met, then complete our referral form.
+If all the above criteria are met, then complete our CYP-referral-form.
 (Any sections marked with a * must be completed or your referral may be rejected.)